Beer goes great with anything, don’t you think? Especially while on vacation.

 Puerto Rico's Most Popular Beers

 If you want a taste of local favorites, you can’t go wrong with Medalla Light.
-It is the most popular beer on the Island — it even has its own bar in Old San Juan, Taberna Medalla, as well as a sports bar at Distrito T- Mobile.
+It is the most popular beer on the Island — it even has its own bar in Condado, Taberna Medalla, as well as a sports bar at Distrito T- Mobile.
 It tastes just like get-togethers and celebrations, no matter the time or place.

 Two other local favorites are Residente Maibock and Residente Tripel, both created by Puerto Rican rapper and Grammy Award winner René Pérez (known artistically as Residente) for the Del Oeste brand.
 You can find it in dive bars and lounges alike.
 Both of these brands are brewed by Cervecera de Puerto Rico in Mayagüez, which was founded way back in 1937 by brothers Alfonso, Sabino, and Ramón Valdés Cobián.